Legislative Council of Queensland: Abolition

-The Legislative Council was seen by the Labor Party as undemocratic and a tool of patronage, and upon the establishment of a secure Labor majority in the Assembly in 1915, Labor sought the house's abolition.
+The Legislative Council was seen by the Queensland Labor Party as undemocratic and a tool of patronage, and upon the establishment of a secure Labor majority in the Assembly in 1915, Labor sought the house's abolition.
 Bills for this purpose were rejected by the Council itself in 1915 and 1916, and a referendum failed on 5 May 1917 on a vote of 179,105 to 116,196.
 In 1918 on the recommendations of the Labor Government, Sir Hamilton Goold-Adams appointed 13 Labor Members to the Legislative Council and an additional 3 in 1919.
 Even with these additional members it was not guaranteed that the Council would vote itself out of existence, given the results of the Referendum.
 So, in 1920, the Government under Premier Ted Theodore changed tack.
 He firstly asked the Governor of the day, Sir Hamilton Goold-Adams to appoint additional members to the Legislative Council.
 The Governor declined but, because of ill health, he retired in 1920 and on his recommendation, William Lennon, then Speaker of the Legislative Assembly, was appointed to be the Lieutenant Governor.
 Shortly after this, on 19 February 1920, Lennon appointed 14 new members to the Legislative Council, all of them members of the Labor Party.
 By this means, Labor then had sufficient members within the Council to vote for its own dissolution.